Where to Locate Your FAFSA School Codes

 After the FAFSA is completed, the student will receive a Student Aid Report (SAR).
 The SAR will include a Data Release Number (DNR).
 A student who wants other colleges (in addition to the 10 listed on the FAFSA) to receive her FAFSA information should contact those colleges and provide them with her name, DNR, and Social Security Number.
 The school should be able to add their code to the student’s FAFSA and then receive an electronic copy of the SAR.
 There are additional ways to add a school; consult Federal Student Aid for more options.

-As the Atlanta Journal-Constitution discusses, FAFSA applicants are best advised to file their federal and state taxes as close to the opening day for filing as possible.
+FAFSA applicants are best advised to file their federal and state taxes as close to the opening day for filing as possible.
 Some schools have early deadlines for priority processing, which means that those schools want FAFSA information as early as possible from interested applicants so they can best allocate their financial aid resources.
 With the increasing number of students applying for aid, FAFSA applicants should focus on making their applications as accurate as possible as quickly as possible.